getify/Functional-Light-JS/ch9.md

 ### Mutual Recursion

 When a function calls itself, specifically, this is referred to as direct recursion.
 That's what we saw in the previous section with `foo(..)`, `isPrime(..)`, and `fib(..)`.
-Two or more functions can call each other in a recursive cycle, and this is referred to as mutual recursion.
+When two or more functions call each other in a recursive cycle, this is referred to as mutual recursion.

 These two functions are mutually recursive: